 Create a unique fiber artwork using dyes and the wax resist method. - 754b.
 Senior Batik Fabric: same as Junior. - 755a.
-Junior Lap Loom Woven Place Mat: (pg.40) Set up a lap loom.
-Using several colors or types of yarn create a woven placemat. - 755b.
-Senior Lap Loom Woven Place Mat: same as Junior - 756a.
+Junior Lap Loom Woven Item: (pg.40) Set up a lap loom.
+Using several colors or types of yarn create a woven item of your choice. - 755b.
+Senior Lap Loom Woven Item: same as Junior - 756a.
 Junior Inkle Loom Basket: (pg.44) Weave 4-6 stripes that are identical.
 Sculpt a basket out of several woven strips by stitching them together in a spiral.
 Manipulate the strips to form the bottom of the basket. - 756b.
 Senior Inkle Loom Basket: same as Junior.